Coed Y Brenin Forest Park

 There's an on site cafe at the visitor centre selling a good range of meals and snacks.

 The forest is a great place to bring your dog for a walk so you'll probably see plenty of other owners with their pets on a fine day.
 You can find water bowls outside the shop and cafe too.

 Head a short distance south of the forest and you can try the excellent Precipice Walk in Dolgellau.
 The elevated trail takes you around Llyn Cynwch with wonderful views over the forest from the high points.

 In Dolgellau you can also pick up the Mawddach Trail to take you along the river to Barmouth.
-Here you can try the Panorama Walk for more great views over the river estuary.
+Here you can try the Panorama Walk and the climb to Dinas Oleu for more great views over the river estuary.